sjunges/shielding-POMDPs/README.md

 Files that one copies into `/data` are available on the host system in the current working directory.

 You will see a prompt inside the docker container.
 The README in this folder is what you are reading.

+(We provide nano as a text editor.
+Further software can be installed by apt-get).

-**Note** The docker will may pose problems on Mac M1 silicon.
+**Note** The docker may pose problems on Mac M1 silicon.
 Please consider setting the platform to amd64.

 ## Computing Winning Policies
 We first discuss how to compute winning policies and winning regions.